Fixed Buttons V1

 Note: Social Channels buttons promote social media engagement and make it easy for visitors to connect with your social media presence directly from your virtual tour.

-Scroll to the -[ SOCIAL MEDIA LINKS ]- section.
+Scroll down to the -[ SOCIAL MEDIA LINKS ]- section.

 Set the attributes for -[ SOCIAL MEDIA LINKS ]-;